Filters

 Click here to return to the LoRaWAN overview.

-1. Low energy consumption: The low energy consumption reduces maintenance costs while extending the service life of the devices.
+1. Low power consumption: The low energy use reduces maintenance costs and extends device lifespan.

-2. Long range: LoRaWAN sensors have a range of up to 10-15 kilometres in rural areas and up to 5 kilometres in urban areas
+2. Long range: LoRaWAN sensors have a range of up to 10–15 kilometers in rural areas and up to 5 kilometers in urban environments.

-3. Security: The transmitted data is protected and only accessible to authorised users.
+3. Security: Transmitted data is protected and only accessible to authorized users.

 Where are LoRaWAN sensors used?